-- 1. You must fill out a Small Claims Packet and clearly stating in writing the nature and amount of your claim against the Defendant.
+- 1. You must fill out several copies of a Notice of Claim form by briefly and clearly stating in writing the nature and amount of your claim against the Defendant.
 You will have an opportunity to explain more fully in court.
-Notice of Claim forms are available in the Self Help Legal Center (SHLC) located in the lobby of the Justice Center, without charge, and on the Clerk's Office and Courts' websites. - 2.
-If your suit is based upon a written contract or account, you must provide to the clerk of the court one (1) copy of the contract or account statement for the court record.
+Notice of Claim forms are available from the clerk's office without charge and on the Clerk's Office website. - If your suit is based upon a written contract or account, you must provide to the clerk of the court one (1) copy of the contract or account statement for the court records and two (2) copies for each Defendant.
 This includes written leases in landlord-tenant disputes. - 3.
-You must provide the correct name, address and telephone number of the Defendant on the paperwork.
+You must give the clerk the correct name, address and telephone number of the Defendant.
 Be sure the named Defendant is the real party of interest.
 For example, in an automobile accident, you should sue the driver of the other vehicle, not the insurance company. - 4.
-You must pay the ninety-seven dollar (\$97.00) filing fee (\$10.00 for each additional defendant) and \$28.00 processing fee for personal service.
+You must pay the ninety-six dollar (\$96.00) filing fee (\$10.00 for each additional defendant) and \$25.00 processing fee for personal service.
+There is also a one-time additional \$25.00 processing fee for post judgment service.
 There is no waiver of filing fee in a small claims case.
 If you win your suit, generally the Defendant will be ordered to repay this money to you.
-You will not be repaid if you lose. - If you have questions about the small claim's procedure or any other matter relating to your case, there are attorneys in the SHLC that will assist with the paperwork or with procedural questions.
-There is a schedule posted in the SHLC of when attorneys will be available.
+You will not be repaid if you lose. - If you have questions about the small claim's procedure or any other matter relating to your case, you may ask the clerk for help.
 If you need legal advice you must talk to an attorney.
 NEITHER THE JUDGE NOR THE CLERK CAN HELP YOU WITH LEGAL ADVICE.